-On February 17, 2012, the NRC staff submitted SECY-12-0025, "Proposed Orders and Requests for Information in Response to Lessons Learned from Japan's March 11, 2011, Great Tohoku Earthquake and Tsunami" [Reference 5], to the Commission, including the proposed Order to implement requirements relating to reliable hardened venting systems at BWR facilities with Mark I and Mark II containment designs.
-As directed by SRM-SECY-12-0025 [Reference 6], the NRC staff issued Order EA-12-050, "Order Modifying Licenses with Regard to Reliable Hardened Containment Vents" [Reference 7].
+On February 17, 2012, the NRC staff submitted SECY-12-0025, "Proposed Orders and Requests for Information in Response to Lessons Learned from Japan's March 11, 2011, Great Tohoku Earthquake and Tsunami" [Reference 8] to the Commission, including the order to implement requirements relating to reliable hardened venting systems at BWR facilities with Mark I and Mark II containment designs.
+As directed by SRM-SECY-12-0025 [Reference 9], the NRC staff issued Order EA-12-050, "Order Modifying Licenses with Regard to Reliable Hardened Containment Vents" [Reference 10].